Best Of15 min read

 Cons:

-• Not ideal for print design or heavy photo editing
+• Not great for print design or heavy photo editing

-• Can get pricey if you bring clients into paid seats
+• Costs add up if clients need paid seats

 2. Adobe Creative Cloud — Best for Full-Service Freelancers